RuPaul's Drag Race: Seasons 9–14 (2017–2022): VH1

 Season 11 began airing February 28, 2019.
-This season had fifteen contestants, whereas previous seasons typically had fourteen contestants.
-Visage returned as a main judge, while Kressley and Mathews returned as rotating main judges.
-This season features fourteen new contestants, and one returning contestant, competing for the title of "America's Next Drag Superstar", a one-year supply of Anastasia Beverly Hills cosmetics, and a cash prize of $100,000.
+This season had fifteen contestants.
+Visage returned as a main judge, and Kressley and Mathews returned as rotating main judges.
 This season saw the return of Vanessa Vanjie Mateo, who was the first contestant eliminated in season 10.
 Season 11 again featured a top four in the finale.
 As with season 10, each week's episode was followed by an episode of the televised return of RuPaul's Drag Race: Untucked.
-The winner of season 11 was Yvie Oddly, with Nina West winning Miss Congeniality.

 On January 22, 2019, casting for Season 12 (2020) was announced via YouTube and Twitter and was closed on March 1, 2019.
 On August 19, 2019, it was announced that the series had been renewed for a twelfth season.
 The season began airing on February 28, 2020.
-This is the first and only season to have the reunion and finale recorded virtually from the contestants' homes due to the COVID-19 pandemic.
-The winner of season 12 was Jaida Essence Hall, with Heidi N Closet winning Miss Congeniality.
+This is the only season to have the reunion and finale recorded virtually from the contestants' homes due to the COVID-19 pandemic.

 On December 2, 2019, casting for Season 13 (2021) was announced via YouTube and Twitter.
 The casting call closed on January 24, 2020.
 On August 20, 2020, it was announced the thirteenth season had been ordered by VH1.
 It began airing on January 1, 2021.
-The winner of season 13 was Symone, with Kandy Muse as runner-up, and LaLa Ri as Miss Congeniality.

 Casting for Season 14 began on November 23, 2020.
 In August 2021, it was announced the fourteenth season had been ordered by VH1.
 The cast for the fourteenth season was revealed through VH1 on December 2, 2021.
 The season started airing on January 7, 2022.
 The season welcomed Maddy Morphosis, the show's first heterosexual, cisgender male contestant.
 The season notably also featured five transgender contestants: Kerri Colby and Kornbread "The Snack" Jeté (both of whom entered the competition openly trans), Jasmine Kennedie (who came out as a trans woman during filming of the show), Bosco (who also came out as a trans woman as the season aired), and Willow Pill (who came out as trans femme as the season aired).
-The winner of season 14 was Willow Pill, with Lady Camden as runner-up, and Kornbread "The Snack" Jeté as Miss Congeniality.
-The winning queen received a cash prize of $150,000, the highest amount awarded to date in a regular season.
-The runner-up received a $50,000 cash prize.
+The winning queen received $150,000, the highest amount awarded to date in a regular season.
+The runner-up received a $50,000 cash prize for the first time.

 Casting for Season 15 began on November 4, 2021, and closed on January 7, 2022.